 The Bargello Museum near the Uffizi has the best collection of Renaissance sculptures in Florence including several by Michelangelo and two Davids by Donatello.

 The Museo Nazionale del Bargello in Firenze focuses on medieval and Renaissance art.
-It is particularly famous for sculptures including some of the best works by Donatello (David, St George, Marzocco) and fine pieces by Renaissance artists including Michelangelo, Giambologna and Cellini.
+It is particularly famous for sculptures including some of the best works by Donatello (David, St George, Marzocco) and fine pieces by Renaissance artists including Michelangelo, Giambologna, and Cellini.
 Although these sculptures are the main reason for visiting, the museum also has interesting further collections including small bronzes, ivories, maiolica, jewelry, busts, and weaponry.
 A fresco of heaven in the chapel has the oldest known painting of Dante (possibly by Giotto).
-Time-slot reservation tickets are available (but rarely required) while guided tours are also an easy way to enter the museum at a specific time.
+Time-slot reservation tickets are available (but not as essential as at the Uffizi) while guided tours are also an easy way to enter the museum at a specific time.

 The Bargello Museum is a relatively small museum near the Uffizi in the heart of Florence.
 Many visitors reduce the museum even more by only visiting the two main rooms with the Renaissance sculptures by amongst other Michelangelo and Donatello.
 While tourists with limited time thus rush on to the other sights of Florence and Tuscany, less hurried visitors may enjoy further high-quality displays including small bronzes, maiolica, ivories, busts, weaponry, and decorative art.